-It is not the intent of this position description to limit the scope of this position in any way but to give an overview of this role at Bond University.
-You may at times be required to work at other tasks and areas as directed by the Vice President Engagement or nominated Deputy.
+It is not the intent of this position description to limit the scope of this position in any way, but to give an overview of this role at Bond University.
+You may at times be required to work on other tasks and areas as directed by the Executive Director of Advancement or nominated Deputy.